ishubham21/ishubham21/README.md

 ## About me

 I'm Shubham Gautam.
 I'm an engineering undergrad and a programmer with hands-on practice on C, C++ and JavaScript.

-I work as a Web-Developer and a Content-Writer and I regularly post my write-ups on [My Blog](https://ishubham21.github.io/myblog/).
+I work as a Web-Developer and I love creative writing.
+I regularly post my write-ups on [My Blog](https://ishubham21.github.io/myblog/).

 Ajmer is :heart:.
 Tech-enthusiast and :coffee: lover.

 I ocassionally post on [Quora](https://www.quora.com/profile/Shubham-Gautam-278).
 (P.S.
-I've recently crossed 185K+ views)
+I've recently crossed 185K views)

 ## Things I am passionate about